NextechSystems/selectapidocspub/source/includes/r4/_introduction.md

 # Introduction

-The Nextech Select APIs provide secure access to patient data through a RESTful implementation based on the R4 (4.0.1) version of the [FHIR® standard](https://www.hl7.org/fhir/index.html), and are protected by the [OAuth 2.0 standard](https://oauth.net/2/).
-All API requests are performed over HTTPS, and **must** use TL2 1.2 or higher.
+The Nextech Select APIs provide secure access to patient data through a RESTful implementation based on the R4 (4.0.1) version of the [FHIR® standard](https://www.hl7.org/fhir/R4/index.html), and are protected by the [OAuth 2.0 standard](https://www.rfc-editor.org/rfc/rfc6749).
+All API requests are performed over HTTPS, and **must** use TLS 1.2.

 Available API functionality: